-The most recent version of the UNFCCC "Tool for the Demonstration and Assessment of Additionality12", or of an approved Gold Standard VER additionality tool must be applied prior to registration.
-The CDM "Guidelines for Demonstrating Additionality of Renewable Energy Projects =<5 MW and Energy Efficiency Projects with Energy Savings <=20 GWh per year" 13 can be applied to non-retroactive project activities, if eligible.
+The most recent version of the UNFCCC "Tool for the Demonstration and Assessment of Additionality" 12, or of an approved Gold Standard VER additionality tool must be applied prior to registration.
+The CDM guidelines "Demonstrating additionality of microscale project activities"13 can be applied to all project activities, if applicable.